ShVerni/UltimateDoorbell/README.md

 ## WiFi Setup

-If this is the first time powering on the doorbell it could take a while as it may need to format and mount the SD card.
+If this is the first time powering on the doorbell it could take a while as it may need to format and mount the SD card or LittleFS storage.
 Once it's finished the initial boot, you'll need to configure it to connect to your WiFi network.
 When you power on the doorbell for the first time (or if the expected WiFi network is not available for it to connect to) you'll need to wait a minute or so until the LEDs display an short animation of blue LEDs rotating.
 This is  used to indicate that the doorbell is in WiFi setup mode.

 Once in WiFi setup mode, the doorbell will create its own WiFi network named "UltimateBell".
 Connect to that network, there should be no password, ideally with your phone and visit the IP address `192.168.4.1` to reach the doorbell's WiFi setup interface (a phone may do this automatically).
 Choose "Configure WiFi" and pick the WiFi network you want the doorbell to connect to.
 Enter the WiFi password as shown below.